 The Reactor Engineering team is focused on building electrochemical reactors at relevant scales for industrialization.
 Allison and Hunter focus on using electrochemical and reactor characterization techniques to understand kinetics and transport as a function of reactor size.
-Danielle and Recep lend their expertise in CO2 Reduction on gas diffusion electrodes to designing architectures and materials for electrochemical reactors, especially zero-gap designs.
+Recep lends expertise in CO2 Reduction on gas diffusion electrodes to designing architectures and materials for electrochemical reactors, especially zero-gap designs.
 Mark was instrumental in developing different components of our reactors and test stands available at NREL.

 The reactor engineering team covers many aspects of reactor performance, including:

 Designing, diagnosing, and understanding performance of electrochemical reactors at size and time scales relevant to commercialization.

 Developing new materials and architectures for stable, highly active electrochemical reactors.